matana/kasimir-player/Readme.md

 ### Setup WiFi and SSH on Raspberry Pi

+#### tl;dr
+Since Raspberry Pi Imager v1.6 you can use the advanced options to setup the hostname, ssh, user, wifi and language settings before flushing the sd card.
+The configuration can be activated by pressing `CTRL + SHIFT + X`, but since v1.7.1 the advanced options icon is displayed in the main UI.

 Create files [wpa_supplicant.conf](https://www.daemon-systems.org/man/wpa_supplicant.conf.5.html) and ssh in Boot-Partition (Raspbian Stretch) via terminal.

 ```bash